Iran says makes new proposal in nuclear talks, West unimpressed

 Iran's official news agency IRNA quoted unnamed residents at the Palais as saying Kerry and Zarif could be heard shouting at each other during a one-on-one meeting on Monday.
 A Kerry aide had gone in to tell them that they could be heard clearly.

-Western countries accuse Iran of seeking the capability to build nuclear weapons, while Tehran says its program is peaceful.
+Western countries accuse Iran of seeking the capability to build nuclear weapons, while Tehran says its programme is peaceful.

 A successful deal could be the biggest milestone in decades towards easing hostility between Iran and the United States, foes since Iranian revolutionaries stormed the U.S. embassy in Tehran in 1979.